alecdel/CurbAlert/test/METRICS.md

 -

 ### Retention
-- Retention - Retention rate will be gathered via Firebase analytics to see the overall rate for users returning to the app.
+- Retention rate will be gathered via Firebase analytics to see the overall rate for users returning to the app.
 - Firebase will monitor user activity, such as logging back into the app, posting another item, or completing transactions over time.
 - Custom retention events will be added to log repeat activity, and these will be timestamped to track return rates.